GoalProfit/gp-docs/graphql/samples/template.md

     ```

 6. Append records to a stream.
 Mutation returns a list of identifiers for the added records.
-See the added records at https://lmg.goalprofit.com/admin#/dataset/streams/test/records
+See the added records at stream test [page](/admin#/dataset/streams/test/records).
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     mutation {